Up-Down-Labs/.github/profile/README.md

-# Welcome to Up Down Studios 🔮
+# Welcome to Up Down Labs 🔮

 ### Who are we

-Up Down Studios is an include open-source community dedicated to nurturing the talents and creativity of student developers, through contributions to
+Up Down Labs is an inclusive open-source community dedicated to nurturing the talents and creativity of student developers.